NCAS-CMS/cfdm/docs/source/tutorial.rst

 `~Field.set_coordinate_reference`              Set a coordinate reference construct
 =============================================  ======================================================================

-These methods all return a construct identifier for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created
+These methods all return the construct identifier for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created